xz-dev/numlockw/README.md

-# NUMLOCKW
+# NumLockW

 A Wayland Clone of `numlockx`

 ## Install

-To install `NUMLOCKW`, use the following commands:
+To install `numlockw`, use the following commands:

 ```sh
 sudo usermod -a -G plugdev $USER  # For Arch users: Refer to https://wiki.archlinux.org/title/Udev#Allowing_regular_users_to_use_devices